 (CNN) — It doesn't matter whether you're sitting amid the high whine of an old Mini Cooper or feeling the swirl of acceleration from the bucket seat of a Bentley Bentayga V12, the open road is one of life's great levelers.

-From a morning's jaunt to clear out the cylinders to epic road trips of sun, sea and sand, here's a fast countdown of the top 10 road tours worldwide.
+From a morning's jaunt to clear out the cylinders to epic road trips of sun, sea and sand, here's a fast countdown of the best 10 road tours worldwide:

 James Williams and former supermodel Josie Borain take an antique car ride on Chapman's Peak, then Williams meets singer Zolani Mohola at jazz club The Crypt

 Over 65 wineries along the way will have you wishing you were a passenger rather than the driver.